saeedshargi/MyDotnetBenchmarks/README.md

 * InlineCodeVsFunction

-  A benchmark to compare the use of code inside the primary function vs extract those code to another function and calling it inside the primary method
+  A benchmark to compare the use of code inside the primary function vs extract those code to other function and calling it inside the primary method

 * Collections